Re-evaluating National Occupancy Standards

 A Comparative Analysis of Housing Suitability Measures in Vancouver, British Columbia and Toronto, Ontario

-How many bedrooms does your family need?
+How many bedrooms does a family need?

 Project Lead(s):